 Lack of cybersecurity professionals.
 Low budgets lead to a lack of cybersecurity specialists and the ineffectiveness of the government’s insider threat prevention programs.
 With demand for qualified personnel on the rise, government institutions simply can’t offer rates that compete with the commercial sector.
 A high amount of practical knowledge and experience is a must in this field and is something that a lot of government security specialists lack.

 Too many regulations.
-Despite the lack of funds and qualified personnel, government institutions are still required to comply with a large number of security standards, including NIST and FISMA.
+Despite the lack of funds and qualified personnel, government institutions are still required to comply with a large number of security standards, including NIST and FISMA compliance requirements.
 In an attempt to comply with multiple regulations, government institutions create sets of rules they must follow, thus taking a policy-based security posture.
 But this approach doesn’t always work well.
 In the next section, we explain why.

 Drawbacks of a policy-based approach